 Vitamins C and D are nutrients that can help ease joint pain and stiffness.
 Vitamin C helps reduce cartilage loss, which is associated with increased joint pain in those who have arthritis.
 Vitamin D keeps your bones in good condition, which lowers your risk of having joint pain.
 Your body makes vitamin D when you're exposed to sunlight, but you can also get it in fortified foods and supplements.
 For vitamin C, eat foods such as citrus fruits and tomatoes.

 Dress in Layers

 Wearing layers of clothing when you have to go outdoors can help prevent joint pain from getting worse.
-Staying warm by wearing gloves, leggings and other layers helps protect your joints from the cold, which lowers your risk of developing severe stiffness and discomfort.
+Staying warm by wearing gloves, leggings or long-johns, and other layers helps protect your joints from the cold, which lowers your risk of developing severe stiffness and discomfort.

 If dietary changes and exercise do not provide sufficient relief, pain relief medication can be taken.
 Anti-inflammatory drugs, also referred to as NSAIDs, can be effective at relieving inflamed joints.
 One treatment which is particularly effective for arthritis is Naproxen - An anti-inflammatory drug which is often used to treat rheumatoid arthritis and osteoarthritis.

 While codeine might be effective for pain, it doesn't reduce inflammation, which is commonly associated with arthritis.
 This type of medication is used for easing mild or moderate pain in the short term, such as in the case of a flare-up, but is not an effective long term treatment.